What is a ventricular resection?

 Ventricular resection is a surgery to treat heart failure when a patient has been diagnosed with an enlarged heart.
 It usually involves reshaping or reducing an over-sized left ventricle, the main pumping chamber of the heart.
 There are different types of ventricular resection surgery.
 Procedures include:

-- Ventricular aneurysmectomy
+- ventricular aneurysmectomy

 Sometimes, ventricular resection is combined with coronary artery bypass surgery or valve repair.